HUST-Yuan-Lab/OCEM_code/README.md

 Shirui, Guo

 ### Description
-Official PyTorch implementation of OCM: A deep-learning Python module for reconstructing 3D volumes from encoded 2D measurements.
+Official PyTorch implementation of OCEM: A deep-learning Python module for reconstructing 3D volumes from encoded 2D measurements.
 Code for the paper "Off-axis Compressed Encoding for High-Resolution, High-Throughput, High-Contrast Volumetric Microscopy".

 ### Software